 Strawberry crowns are usually divided and replanted in early spring, when the weather is cool, moist and when plants are available.
 They like a rich soil, well provided with humus, preferably well rotted dairy manure, but cool and already fermented poultry refuse, used with caution, is also useful.

 A warm, sunny aspect is demanded by strawberries.
 No shady or cold positions will do for these sun worshiping plants.
+In really hot weather, strawberries can be dramatic and “faint” whenever they’re too hot or thirsty.
+I have several different strawberry types and some are more dramatic than others on a hot day.

 Strawberry plant spacing